-Credit Hours General Education Curriculum 41 Department of Art History Seminar in Historiography and Research Methods 3 All students must enroll in the seminar in the first term offered after declaration of the art history major.
-Introduction to Art History (ARHS 1303, 1304, 1308) 6 The only 1000-level classes that count toward the art history major are 1303, 1304 and 1308.
+Requirements for Bachelor of Arts in Art History Credit Hours General Education Curriculum 41 Department of Art History ARHS 4399 Seminar in Research and Methods in Art History 3 All students must enroll in the seminar in the first term 3 offered after declaration of the art history major.
+Introduction to Art History (ARHS 1303, 1304, 1308) 6 The only 1000-level classes that count toward the art history major are 1303, 1304, and 1308.
 Two of these are required and should be taken during the first or sophomore year.
 Upper-Level Required Art History Courses 24 This requirement must be satisfied at the 3000 level or higher.
+At least one (3 hours) of the following area requirements or electives must be taken at the 4000 level.
 These hours are distributed as follows: 1.
 One course (3 hours) in each of the following five areas: a.
 Ancient art. b.
 Medieval art. c.
 Renaissance and Baroque art. d.
 19th- and 20th-century art. e.
 Non-Western art.
-2. Three electives in art history in any of the five areas.
-Within the 24 ho urs of required upper-division classes, at least 6 hours must be taken as 4000-level majors seminars in the junior or senior year.
-3. Architecture corequirement: discuss with adviser for appropriate cour rse.
-Studio Art 3 Foreign Language 12 Students must have completed the intermediate level (12-16 hours)
+2. Three electives (9 hours) in art history in any of the five are eas.
+3. Architecture corequirement: discuss with adviser for • .